elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 timedatectl
 ```

-then the server is ready to join to the domain iti.local
+Once the hostname, time, and NTP are correctly configured, the server is ready to **join the domain `iti.local`**.

 ```
 ##join the domain